-The CO_2 results and testing locations are summarized in the below figure and presented in the corresponding tables in Appendix A. The results at each building were below the Occupational Safety and Health Administration Permissible Exposure Limit (OSHA PEL) of 5,000 ppm and either within or below the generally accepted guideline limit of 800 to 1,000 ppm.
+The CO2 results and testing locations are summarized in the below figure and presented in the corresponding tables in Appendix A. The results at each building were below the Occupational Safety and Health Administration Permissible Exposure Limit (OSHA PEL) of 5,000 ppm and readings collected in the SAU Building were below the generally accepted guideline limit of 800 to 1,000 ppm.
+There were various readings collected in the Amherst Middle School, Clark School, and Wilkins Elementary School were slightly elevated above the guideline limit.

 Building CO 2 Range (ppm)

-Amherst Middle School 417-870
+Amherst Middle School 512-1,844

-Clark School 476-707
+Clark School 508-1,145

-SAU 39 Building 445-645
+SAU 39 Building 476-575

-Wilkins Elementary School 506-1,155
+Wilkins Elementary School 433-1,579

-The American Society of Heating, Refrigerating and Air Conditioning Engineers (ASHRAE) recommends a guideline in their Standard 62-2001 for Ventilation for Acceptable Indoor Air Quality for a maximum of 700 ppm CO_2 above outside air concentrations as a value under which employee complaints are minimized.
-The ASHRAE standard also call(s) for a minimum of 20 cubic feet of outside air (FOA) per minute per occupant be introduced into office spaces, in order to maintain dilution of contaminants and perceived indoor air quality.
+The American Society of Heating, Refrigerating and Air Conditioning Engineers (ASHRAE) recommends a guideline in their Standard 62-2001 for Ventilation for Acceptable Indoor Air Quality for a maximum of 700 ppm CO2 above outside air concentrations as a value under which employee complaints are minimized.
+The ASHRAE standard also call(s) for a minimum of 20 cubic feet of tempered outside air (FOA) per minute per occupant be introduced into office spaces and 15 CFM for classrooms, per person, in order to maintain dilution of contaminants and perceived indoor air quality.
 Measurements to determine ventilation rates were not completed as part of this initial scope of work.
-ASHRAE guidance during COVID is to bring in as much tempered FOA as feasible for the exiting HVAC units.
+ASHRAE guidance during COVID is to bring in as much tempered FOA as feasible for the exiting HVAC units in particular for those rooms at or above 1,000 ppm.